 The treatment for neuropathy depends on the underlying cause and the symptoms a person experiences.
 Treatment options include:

-Although multiple factors may cause CSVD, the most
+Although multiple factors can cause CSVD, the

 Symptoms and complications of CSVD include: